 - 4.2.4.1 Change of status.
-Any change of student status under 4.1 must be approved by the ADC upon recommendation of the school of registration. - 4.2.4.2 Expiration of status.
-No student may be registered as an advanced degree special student for more than two semesters, except by special action of the ADC.
+Any change of student status under 4.1 must be approved by the ADC upon recommendation of the school of registration. - 4.2.4.2 Expiration of special student status.
+No student may be registered as an advanced degree special student for more than two semesters.
+Upon recommendation by the TST AD Director and approval of the ADC, students who have not satisfied the admission terms or conditions under 4.1 may have their registration in the program terminated.